OT-MONITORING-KIT/GrafanaDashboards/node/README.md

 # Node Dashboard
-This Dashboards contains node realted metrics visualization.
+This Dashboards contains node related metrics visualization.

 # Telegraf Input Plugins
 Following are the input plugins which should be enabled in telegraf to get each metrics in node dashbord panel.